 If you believe that a lockout is unjustified, you may request a hearing with the RMV within 30 days of the lockout.
 If the RMV finds the lockout was not justified, the lockout shall be excused.
 If an operator does not contest their lockout within 30 days, the operator may not contest their lockout at a later time.

 IID Program Violations

-If the IID program violation is related to a mechanical issue, you should contact your IID vendor/service provider.
-You can also see an RMV Hearings Officer within 30 days of the occurrence and submit supporting documentation pertaining to the IID program violation.
+If the IID program violation is related to a mechanical issue, you should contact your IID vendor/service provider for documentation ahead of your hearing.
+You may also contest lockouts before an RMV Hearings Officer within 30 days of a lockout if you believe the lockout is not justified.

 All multiple OUI offenders with a Massachusetts Interlock obligation that live out-of-state will need to complete the two (2) year IID program and associated requisites in order to be eligible to reinstate the right to operate in Massachusetts.

 Massachusetts interlock restricted operators who live outside the state must either enroll in the Massachusetts Interlock program or submit an out-of-state resident affidavit(s).
 The Out-Of-State Affidavit affirms that you will not operate any vehicle unless it is equipped with a functioning Ignition Interlock Device.

 All operators who are licensed in the Commonwealth of Massachusetts and who are required to have an IID to operate a vehicle must continue to use an IID equipped vehicle when travelling out-of-state.
 Failure to use an IID and meet all IID requirements will result in the immediate suspension or revocation of your driver’s license.